 Very special value is the stained glass in the windows.
-It has been created in different time periods, but part has been preserved from the Medieval times.
+It has been created in different time periods, but part has been preserved from medieval times.

 Cathedral has five bells.
-The great bourdon bell Emmanuel is located in the south tower – happily it was saved from the destruction during the French Revolution.
-It weighs over 13 tons and has beautiful tone.
-In north tower are four other bells – currently there are made new ones, which will be installed in 2013.
+The great bourdon bell Emmanuel is located in the south tower – happily, it was saved from the destruction during the French Revolution.
+It weighs over 13 tons and has a beautiful tone.
+In the north tower are four other bells – currently, there are made new ones, which will be installed in 2013.

 Cathedral contains a rich collection of exquisite art, including the beautiful Gothic and Renaissance paintings, granted to the cathedral by goldsmiths every 1st May.
 Especially valuable relic is the purported Crown of Thorns – legendary cultural property which really might come from Judea.

-For many centuries in the region of Île-de-France has been located one of the power centres of the world politics and culture – French monarchy.
-Thus it comes as no wonder that here are concentrated many of the most impressive buildings in the world, such as palaces (including Versailles) and numerous other buildings, especially in Paris.
+For many centuries in the region of Île-de-France was one of the power centers of world politics and culture – the French monarchy.
+Thus it comes as no wonder that there are concentrated many of the most impressive buildings in the world, such as palaces (including Versailles) and numerous other buildings, especially in Paris.